This post may contain affiliate links, which means I make a small commission that will go towards supporting All Natural & Good.

 While in Venice you will walk a lot, so be ready for that and wear comfortable shoes and clothing.

 There are also tons of amazing photo ops!
-We brought our nice Canon camera with us.
+We brought our nice Canon camera with us to document the world’s most colorful place.
 Here are some amazing photos we took in Burano (please do not use these photos without permission):